stevebeer/openvpn-server/README.md

 or are interested in adding your ideas to it, testing it on other platforms, or localizing it to another language, please also contact me.
 I will be happy to work with you!

+This tool is free and open-source because those things are awesome and I think everything should be.
+However, we don’t yet have a Star Trek economy, so if you want and are able to buy me a gallon of gas or a couple bucks of my student loans, you can do so via [this PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A4FRF9LEJC4V8), and I would be very grateful!

+If you decide to do so, please also consider supporting OpenVPN; they have produced a wonderful open-source product, and all credit for it goes to their community and their hard work.
+All I did was write a little automated front-end for its installation on Raspbian.

 Thanks
 ------